Published: 3 November 2025

 Safety Information

-This year we celebrate the eighth annual #MedSafetyWeek.
-The Medicines Safety Week runs from 6 to 12 November 2023 with the goal to encourage everyone to report suspected side effects of medicines.
+This year we celebrate the tenth annual #MedSafetyWeek.
+The Medicines Safety Week runs from 3 to 9 November 2025 with the goal to encourage everyone to report suspected side effects of medicines.

-If you think you’ve experienced a side effect, talk to a healthcare professional and remember to #ReportSideEffects to Medsafe/Centre for Adverse Reactions Monitoring (CARM) pophealth.my.site.com/carmreportnz/s/.
+If you think you’ve had a side effect to a medicine, talk to your healthcare professional and then submit a report to Medsafe/CARM.

 #MedSafetyWeek 2023